NucleoidAI/Nucleoid/README.md

 app.listen(3000);
 ```

-> :bulb: **This is pretty much it, thanks to [AI](https://nucleoid.com/docs/runtime/) in the runtime, only with this :point_up_2:, you successfully persisted your first object without external database.**
+> :bulb: **This is pretty much it, thanks to [Nucleoid runtime](https://nucleoid.com/docs/runtime/), only with this :point_up_2:, you successfully persisted your first object without external database.**

 Learn more at [nucleoid.com/docs/get-started](https://nucleoid.com/docs/get-started)